 I overheard a story the other day about a retailer banishing a customer for scanning their item with their iPhone.
-The shop employee figured they were price checking on the Internet and wouldn't allow them.
+The shop employee figured they were price-checking on the Internet and wouldn't allow the customer to continue.
 That is ridiculous.

 People often fear what they don't understand.
 Maybe that's why so many mom & pop retailers STILL don't have a website.

 One of the apps I use on my iPhone is RedLaser RedLaser Video which lets you scan any bar code.
 Many times there is no one around when I have a question about a purchase.
 I can bring up the application, scan it and find the information online instantly.